circinusX1/sanguino-atmega1284p-16Mhz-prebuild/README.md

 On arduino Ide I added the json boards definition from: https://github.com/Lauszus/Sanguino I selected Board Sanguino, Prosessor 1284P 16 Mhz

-The borads.txt  (see where arduino puts this frm your installation.
+The boards.txt  (see where arduino puts this frm your installation.
 Mine keeps going in ~/.arduino15)
     <home/user>/.arduino15/packages/Sanguino/hardware/avr/1.0.2/boards.txt
 has following content

+Then
+ - the programmer I used is either USBTinyISP or AVRISP mkII
+ - the board is sanguino
+ - the processor is atmega 1284 p (16 Mhz)

 ```
 menu.cpu=Processor